Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 ***

-# Tween/Timer hooks
+# Tween/Timer Functions
 ### onTimerCompleted(tag, loops, loopsLeft)
-Make's a timer.
+This will create a timer.

-- `tag` - The loop from the finish tween's `tag`.
+- `tag` - The tag on the timer to use in `runTimer()` function.
-- `loops` - How many loops it will have done when it ends completely.
+- `loops` - The duration on the timer to start.
-- `loopsLeft` - How many are remaining.
+- `loopsLeft` - How many loops will the timer make.

 ### onTweenCompleted(tag)
-A tween you called has been completed, value `tag` is it's tag.
+After the tween is completed this function will be called.